-- a) Interim certificates are issued and payment made on the amount involved (creating a tax point and a tax liability for the amount involved). - Any part payments, including interim or advance payments also create a tax point. - c) Completion of the building services the tax point in this case will be the date of issue of a compliance certificate, which then creates the tax point for any remaining payments due.
-The practice of issuing a tax invoice and/or accounting for output tax when the final contract payment is due or made is not allowed under VAT.
-The only exception would arise when a business is authorised to use payment basis. - Issuing of a tax invoice for work /payments not covered by (a), (b), and © above also creates a tax point.
+- a) Interim certificates are issued and payment made on the amount involved (creating a tax point and a tax liability for the amount involved). - b) Any part payments, including interim or advance payments also create a tax point. - c) Completion of the building services the tax point in this case will be the date of issue of a completion certificate, which then creates the tax point for any remaining payments due.
+The practice of issuing a tax invoice and /or accounting for output tax only when the final contract payment is due or made contravenes the provision of the VAT Act with respect to when VAT is due.
+The only exception would arise when a business is authorised to use payment basis in which case the tax is only due when payments are made for certified or completed works (Cash Accounting). - d) Issuing of a tax invoice for work /payments not covered by (a), (b), and (c) above also creates a tax point.